jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-deactivate.md

 -->

-If you would like to deactivate the auto-configuration of any feature provided by Spring Boot for VMware GemFire, you can specify the auto-configuration class in the `exclude` attribute of the `@SpringBootApplication` annotation:
+If you would like to deactivate the auto-configuration of any feature provided by [spring-boot-gemfire-name], you can specify the auto-configuration class in the `exclude` attribute of the `@SpringBootApplication` annotation: